A FractalWeb.App Microsite

 A voter registration database for a mid-size state is 4 million records.
 It is 15 million for a larger state.

 Take various versions of that voter file and compare them and you have a compute issue that can dim the lights of a large city.
-You are trying to compare 4 million records with every one of another 4 million records, reporting every change.
+You are comparing 4 million records with every one of another 4 million records, reporting every change across dozens of dates.

 Add the complexity of having weekly or daily snapshots and you are comparing those 4 million records with another 4 million records times 20 or 40 or 52.
 Even the largest data center would choke on such a comparison.